Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-07-11-my-ten-rules-for-negotiating-a-job-offer.md

 Before we enter into the actual back-and-forth, I want to examine the mindset you should have as a negotiator.
 This applies not just to how you approach the conversation, but also to how you think about the company.

 Do not fall into the trap of valuing companies solely along one dimension.
 That means don't just value companies based on salary, equity, or even on prestige.
 Those are all important dimensions, but so are cultural fit, the challenge of the work, learning potential, later career options, quality of life, growth potential, and just overall happiness.
 None of these inherently trump any of the other.
-Anyone who tells you &ldquo;just choose wherever you think you'll be happiest&rdquo; is being just as simplistic than someone who says &ldquo;just choose the one that offers the most money.&rdquo; All of these things matter, and your decision should be genuinely multi-dimensional.
+Anyone who tells you &ldquo;just choose wherever you think you'll be happiest&rdquo; is being just as simplistic as someone who says &ldquo;just choose the one that offers the most money.&rdquo; All of these things matter, and your decision should be genuinely multi-dimensional.

 Be open to being surprised as you explore different companies.